erhant/mina-playground/README.md

 # Mina Playground

 This repository has the code I have written as I follow through the tutorials at.
 Before you start, you might need to install `zkapp-cli`.
+I started with hopes to join [zkIgnite, Cohort 0](https://minaprotocol.com/blog/zkignite-cohort0).

 1. [Hello World](https://docs.minaprotocol.com/zkapps/tutorials/hello-world)
 2. [Private Inputs and Hash Functions](https://docs.minaprotocol.com/zkapps/tutorials/private-inputs-hash-functions)